Backup Data

 Start the backup.

-If you are using SongBook+'s multi-tenancy feature (see Multi-tenancy with Subdirectories), you can additionally decide whether to back up only the current tenant or all tenants.
+If you are using the tenancy function of SongBook+ (see Multi-Tenancy with Subdirectories), you can additionally decide whether only the current client or all clients should be backed up.

 Preparation

-The most important files that you must back up are the following 4 files:
+The most important files you should definitely back up are the following 4 files:

 • SongBookMidi.settings